Hackndo/en.hackndo.github.io/_posts/2019-03-08-service-principal-name.md

 ## What is an SPN

 We are in an Active Directory environment.
-To understand what is an APN, we must understand what the notion of service within an Active Directory is.
+To understand what is an SPN, we must understand what the notion of service within an Active Directory is.

 A service is actually a feature, a software, something that can be used by other members of the AD (Active Directory).
 You can have for example a web server, a network share, a DNS service, a printing service, and so on.
 To identify a service, we need at least two things.
 The same service can run on different hosts, so we need to specify **the host**, and a computer can host several services, so we need to specify **the service**, obviously.